It’s time to get the lowdown on acai bowls.

 Acai berries contain as much Vitamin C as blueberries.
 Plus acai is a great source of Vitamins A, B1, B2, B3 and E. They also contain plenty of minerals like calcium, magnesium, zinc, and copper.

 Good stuff there.
-As a proponent of eating REAL food that are nutrient dense, I would throw acai into that category.
+As a proponent of eating REAL foods that are nutrient-dense, I would throw acai into that category.
 An acai berry is REAL food.

 PANTS ON FIRE SCORE:

 Fiber aids digestion.
 And acai skin and pulp contain fiber.
 So acai aids digestion?